Club: North Melbourne

 With Womens Football participation at an all time high since the announcement and inaugural AFLW season, Moana took her goal kicking prowess from suburban grounds to the big stage, representing the biggest sporting club in Australia, Collingwood.

 Since the AFL Womens Exhibition Game in September 2016 where Moana starred for the Western Bulldogs in there win against Melbourne, kicking 6 goals, the interest in Moana and her journey has been amazing.
 Especially as this game featured less than a week after the episode of Australian Story which focused on the lives Moana and Susan Alberti, which many football and non football followers were drawn too.
 This has resulted in Moana speaking at quite a number of functions, plus signing sponsorship agreements with companys such as NIKE, Gameday Mouthguard's, Special K, Melbourne City Mission, and the Herald Sun.
-In addition to this, Moana released her own biography 'My Way' on Mothers Day, plus she has been the face of various campaigns including Harness Racing Victoria, and the recent Star Wars movie.
+In addition to this, Moana released her own biography 'My Way' on Mothers Day, plus she has been the face of various campaigns including Harness Racing Victoria, Star Wars, and Myer.
 Whilst her life has changed, and people now stop her in the street to have a chat and wish her luck, her love for her family and football will always continue to be most important to her.

 An Operations Manager for a Traffic Control Company, it is common for Moana's day to start at 4am in order for her to fit in her training, playing, work, and family commitments which she is devoted too.